marktriggs/archivesspace-wiki/Supported-browsers.md

-## Requirements for Installation

-* Java 1.6 or higher; Java 1.7+ recommended
-* MySQL (not required, but **strongly** recommended for production use)
-* At least 512 MB RAM allocated to the application

-ArchivesSpace has been tested on Linux (Red Hat and Ubuntu), Mac OS X, and Windows.

-## Browser Requirements for Staff and Public Users

 ArchivesSpace uses a tiered approach to browser support in order to guarantee accessibility to a broad base of users and cutting edge functionality to power users.

 ### Support Tiers